 Row 2 - CH 1.
 SC in the same st as the chain 1 and in every stitch to the end.
 Join to the first SC.
 (20)

 Row 3 - 6 - Repeat row 2.
 FO and leave a long tail to wrap the center of the bow 15 - 20 times.

 Wrap the yarn evenly in the center of the bow and insert the alligator clip through the back under the wrapped yarn.
 If you would like a more secure permanent solution you can pour a little amount hot glue before wrapping the center, place the opened alligator clip and wrap. **Note that I have not yet tried this method but this is what I would do if I were to try it.

-The pattern and photographs contained in this document are property of Ariana Hall.
+The pattern and photographs contained in this document are the property of Ariana Hall.
 You may make and sell products from my patterns but if you do I ask that you link back to my blog.
 Please do not copy and post this pattern and claim it as your own.

 Feel free to post pictures of your finished projects and/or links to your shops so all can see!
-I love when you tag me @arianaehall on all social media!
+I love it when you tag me @arianaehall on all social media!